martimy/flow_analyzer/README.md

 - Network topology: The network topology must be in DOT format.
 The app allows the user to upload a network topology in DOT format or use the demo network.

 - Traffic flow information: The traffic flow information must be in CSV format.
 The app also allows the user to create or edit traffic flow information.

+- Spanning Tree: You can choose to apply Spanning Tree on the network by clicking on the checkbox "Apply Spanning Tree" in the sidebar.

 ## Output